River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 An important exhibit on the Indigenous culture of the region helps highlight the complex nature of land claims and tribal affiliation in the region over the course of history.
 Interesting artifacts from arrow heads to various tools are on display, discovered from archaeological digs in the surrounding area.

 To fully appreciate the size of the the former industral Farm, head outside and take a stroll around the lush grounds.
 Explore walking trails around the expansive property where you'll find the barn and a small orchard, where generations of poor worked for close to 100 years.
-A short 15 minute walk from the main building you'll find the Poor House cemetery located in a peaceful pine forest.
+A short 15-minute walk from the main building you'll find the Poor House cemetery located in a peaceful pine forest.
 Numerous residents were buried here over the years, and while the gravestones mark specific burial spots, the individuals remain sadly anonymous.

 Other interesting not-to-miss exhibitions in the museum include a small theatre featuring a variety of silent films dating back to the early 1900’s, an intriguing exhibition on canes (from utilitarian to weaponized!) and the museum's rotating exhibition of national and local art.